David-Kalu/David-Kalu/README.md

 I am a Frontend Developer who loves to create amazing web Apps

-I also love to create reusable components and struture my react apps by components and containers
+I also love to create reusable components and struture my react apps by components and containers and posses strog knowledge

+of HTML, CSS3 and Javascript

 <!--